NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

 :::info Note

+- The block number that is to be loaded is already available as a member field in the `BlockBuffer` instance.
-- All get and set methods accessing the block's data should call the `getBufferPtr()` method to get the starting address of the buffer block holding the block's data.
-- **This also ensures that the block is reloaded back to buffer memory if it had been replaced by the buffer replacement algorithm since the last data access.**
+- All get and set methods accessing the block's data should call the `loadBlockAndGetBufferPtr()` method to get the starting address of the buffer block holding the block's data. **This ensures that the block is reloaded back to buffer memory if it had been replaced by the buffer replacement algorithm since the last data access.**
-- This function will NOT check if the block already exists in disk or not, rather will copy whatever content is there in that disk block to the buffer.
+- This function will NOT check if the block has been initialised as a record or an index block.
+It will copy whatever content is there in that disk block to the buffer.
-- Only call this if the Block exists in disk already, otherwise call constructor 1 to allocate space for a new block.

 :::